 - Apply a 1/16" thick layer of marine sealant (3M 4200 or Sikaflex 291 are popular choices) to the surface of the transducer that will contact the hull/fairing and up the stem.
 The sealant must extend 1/4" higher than the combined thickness of the hull, fairing and backing block (if used), and the hull nut.
 This will ensure there is marine sealant in the threads to seal the hull and hold the hull nut securely in place.
-Stainless steel transducer/stem in a metal hull: slide the isolation sleeve over the bedded transducer stem as far down as possible (see Figure 2).
+For a stainless steel transducer installed into a metal hull, slide the isolation sleeve over the bedded transducer stem as far down as possible (see Figure 3).
 Apply a 1/16" thick layer of the marine sealant to the outside of the sleeve.

-- Standard Fairing: Seat the transducer firmly in/against the fairing with a pushing twisting motion.
+- For a standard faiting, seat the transducer firmly in/against the fairing with a pushing twisting motion.
 Be sure the button on the fairing mates with the recess in the transducer housing.

 Installing the transducer

 - From outside the hull, thread the cable through the mounting hole.
 Then push the stem of the transducer through the hole using a twisting motion to squeeze out excess sealant.
 Take care to align the transducer with the blunt/button/arrow end facing forward toward the bow.
 The long side must be parallel to the centerline of the boat.
 If installing a stainless steel transducer in a metal hull, be sure the isolation sleeve is between the transducer stem and the hull (see Figure 3).
 However, the isolation sleeve must be below the hull nut to prevent the sleeve from interfering with tightening the nut.